Youssef-Danial/hxjson/README.md

 <h1>hxjson</h1>

-**This may be XSS vulnerable if used with untrusted API or unsanitized HTML until I find an efficient way to handle this issue take Notice and use `safe` attribute in your tag if you trust the response data**
+**This may be XSS vulnerable if used with untrusted API or unsanitized HTML until I find an efficient way to handle this issue take Notice and use `safe` attribute in your tag if you trust the response data or you can add your own sanitizer based on your use case**

 is very light and easy to use
 <h2>How to use it</h2>